Saint André Bessette Parish

 Communion to the Homebound/Sick by parishioners is not permitted at this time.
 Requests for viaticum (communion for the dying) should be made to Fr.
 Michael.

-LIVE STREAM MASS IMPROVEMENTS: Since we began broadcasting masses last year we have worked hard to make improvements to the broadcast.
-Presently we are looking at a new video camera that will enable us to dramatically improve the video quality of what we do.
+LIVE STREAM MASS IMPROVEMENTS: We are seeking to improve our video by the purchase of a new piece of equipment that will enable us to dramatically improve the video quality of our livestream mass.
 The camera and installation will cost approximately $3000.00.
-I am requesting donations to support this improvement.
-Please mark your donation with the word ‘camera project’.
-Donations of any amount are appreciated.
+To date we have raised about $1730.
+I continue to ask for your financial support for this improvement.
+Please mark your donation with the word ‘technology’.
+All donations are gratefully received.
 Thank you.

 If you wish to attend mass at St. Rose please contact Linda at 902-860-0475 or email@example.com